 Wireless connectivity is increasingly becoming popular, thanks to the emergence of smart home devices and the ease and convenience of connecting to the internet, anywhere, anytime.
 And while wireless connectivity is setting some new standards with the promises of 5G, it’s not necessarily the best or everyone’s favorite.
 In fact, some people find the traditional Ethernet cable a better option.

-We have dived deep into the differences between Ethernet and WiFi connections – exploring everything from speed, security, reliability, latency to interference.
+We have dived deep into the differences between Ethernet and WiFi connections – exploring everything from speed, security, reliability, and latency to interference.
 We’ve also answered some of the frequently asked Ethernet vs. WiFi questions under each topic.

 WiFi is a more modern internet technology that uses radio frequencies to send and receive signals between devices.
 On the other hand, Ethernet connectivity uses an Ethernet or LAN cable to transfer data over a network.

 One noticeable difference between Ethernet and WiFi is the absence of physical connection or crossover cables with WiFi connectivity.
 Below are the other WiFi vs. Ethernet features.

 Speed: Is Ethernet faster than WiFi/ Is WiFi faster than Ethernet?

 Given similar bandwidth, Ethernet is typically faster than WiFi.
 WiFi vs. Ethernet speeds varies depending on a couple of factors, such as WiFi’s bandwidth and latency or the Ethernet’s cable type.
 Latency is defined as the delay in how long it takes for the data to be sent from one device or network to another.
 Types of Ethernet cables include Cat5, Cat5e, and Cat 6, which support up to 100 Mbps, 1 Gbps and10 Gbps respectively.